TruncatedDinoSour/124/README.md

     -   listing of queues or their content using `listq [optional name]`
     -   loading of queues using `load [name]` or `loadadd [name]` for adding it instead of overwriting it
     -   `delq [name]` to delete queues ( only admins )
--   support for `neofetch` in linux servers
+-   support for `/neofetch` in linux servers
 -   `/pfp` command to extract user profile pictures
 -   rules database using `/rules` and `/ruleslb`
     -   to create rules create a `#rules` channel and type something